MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cloud-microsoft-domain.md

 ## Requirements for admins

 Organizations currently following standard [Microsoft network guidance on domains and service endpoints](/microsoft-365/enterprise/urls-and-ip-address-ranges) shouldn't see an impact to the Microsoft 365 experience.
+Note that *.cloud.microsoft is already added to the official list of Office 365 URLs and IP address ranges.
 End users can access the same apps and features as before, but now with a different URL.

-Admins should note that *.cloud.microsoft is already added to the official list of Office 365 URLs and IP address ranges.
-For more information.

-## Microsoft 365 apps and services using the new domain
-link to SMC?

 ## See also